Computer Science (COMP) 470

 COMP 470 consists of the following units, which are presented as tasks, reflecting the problem-based nature of the course:

-Task 2: Open vs closed systems (10%).
-This is a wicked problem that encourages you to think deeply about how and why we choose web technologies, their strengths and their weaknesses.
+Task 2: Open versus closed systems (10%).
+This is a wicked problem that encourages you to think deeply about how and why we choose web technologies, and about their strengths and their weaknesses.
 There is no right answer.

 Task 3: Management concerns with large websites (15%).
 A bit of investigative work to try to identify management issues and solutions for a popular public site of your choosing.